What does a Restoration Technician do?

 Qualifications

-- High school diploma or equivalent required; vocational training or degree in a related field is a plus.
+- High school diploma or equivalent; additional education in restoration, construction, or a related field is preferred.

 Is becoming a Restoration Technician a good career path?